 If the student is allowed to return, he/she will meet with the Dean of Students to discuss the conditions of reentry.
-If the student does not follow the plan the College will have the right to revoke its decision to readmit the student and will have the right to require the student to resume his/her involuntary behavioral leave immediately.
+If the student does not follow the plan the College will have

 If the involuntary behavioral withdrawal is upheld, the student will receive a "W" in all courses.
 Tuition and fee refunds taken during the course of the semester will be made in accordance with the College's refund policy http://atlantic.edu/about/policy/index.html